-- (a) The parties hereto subscribe to the principles of the Human Rights Code of British Columbia. - (b) In accordance with Clause 7.5, the parties will meet and review methods of extending knowledge of the Human Rights Code within the Justice Institute and for extending knowledge relating to the Human Rights Code to all employees.
+- (a) The parties hereto subscribe to the principles of the Human Rights Code of British Columbia. - (b) The parties will meet and review methods of extending knowledge of the Human Rights Code within the Justice Institute and for extending knowledge relating to the Human Rights Code to all employees.